 France offers a wealth of activities for sports enthusiasts.
 You’ll find a range of diving companies, including Nice Diving and Poseidon Diving in the town's port.
 In Corsica, check out Diving Corsica Sports or Corsica Diving Centre and then explore its crystal clear waters.
-Don’t forget to request for snorkelling gear with your yacht charter in France.
+Don’t forget to request for snorkelling gear with your sailing holiday in France.
 Saint-Tropez is world-renowned as a luxurious destination but is also a great place to go paragliding or mix with jet setters at Pampelonne Beach.

 Back on the mainland, cycling enthusiasts will be thrilled about the winding paths that offer scenic views such as the cycling path on the coast of Nice which opens up to views of super yachts at Antibes near Juan-les-Pins.